smlund/Iterative_match/readme.txt

 significant version changes in Mathematica and many improvements have been made.
 It can be obtained one of two ways:
   1) using git
-  2) from a course web site.
+  2) from USPAS course web site.
 Both of these are detailed below.

 1) Using git
-This is the best way to obtain the latest version with corrections since the software is being maintained under git:
+This is the best way to obtain the latest version with corrections since the software is being maintained under git since 2016:

 To initialize a git repository,

+   General:
+   % git clone https://github.com/smlund/iterative_match

+   Or, if you setup an SSH key on github to work wiht the distribution
    % git clone git@github.com:smlund/iterative_match.git
-   % git clone https://github.com/smlund/iterative_match

 This will create a directory "iterative_match" where the git clone command was run containing the latest version of the code.